-UPDATE, 2016: I originally wrote the piece below in response to the specific flare-up which followed Nicholas Payton’s public rejection of the word “jazz,” but the fact that it’s still the most visited page on this site by a long shot, even three years later, tells me these questions are still being thought about, which is good to know (whether you agree with me or not).
+UPDATE, 2019: I originally wrote the piece below in response to the flare-up which followed Nicholas Payton’s public rejection of the word “jazz,” but the fact that it’s still the most visited page on this site by a long shot, even eight years later, tells me these questions are still being thought about, which is good to know (whether you agree with me or not).

 On the list of topics most white jazz musicians would rather not be talking about, I think issues of race in jazz fall right behind their parents’ sex lives or when the biopsy results are due back.
 It’s uncomfortable for all sorts of reasons, which is why most of us choose to avoid getting into it if at all possible.
 It tends to explode the happy illusion that the jazz scene is a harmonious colorblind family where musical achievement is the only metric that matters.
 If it is discussed, it’s usually among friends in a non-public setting where good faith can be assumed and people can accept some basic facts as givens: